Doctor of Social Work

 You can’t learn to ride a bicycle by simply reading about bicycles; you have to practice!
 The teaching practicum introduces DSW candidates to the social work instructor role through teaching a full in-person or online course.
 Students can be placed with the UTA School of Social Work for a paid Graduate Teaching Assistantship, or you may choose to teach at another pre-approved institution.

 Capstone projects vary between DSW programs.
-At UTA, our capstone is designed to prepare you as an advanced scholar-practitioner who can effectively synthesize and contribute to the literature and translate research into impactful practices.
-The capstone process begins with a comprehensive capstone proposal, following by:
+At UTA, our capstone is designed to prepare you as an advanced practitioner-scholar who can effectively synthesize and contribute to the literature and translate research into impactful practices.
+The capstone process begins with a comprehensive capstone proposal, followed by:

 Capstone I: Systematic Literature Review